ba-st/Buoy/docs/tutorial/Assertions.md

   ]
 ```

-but keep in mind when multiple conditions, that the error to raise must understand
+but keep in mind when using multiple conditions, that the error to raise must understand
 `signalAll:` in order to work.